stratum-mining/sv2-spec/04-Protocol-Security.md

 }
 ```

 - Note: The `message_length` (payload_length) in the encrypted Stratum message header always reflects the plaintext payload size.
 The size of the encrypted payload is implicitly understood to be message_length + MAC size for each block.
 This simplifies the decryption process and ensures clarity in interpreting frame data.

 #### Decrypting stratum message
 1. read exactly 22 bytes and decrypt into stratum frame or fail
-2. read `frame.message_length` number of bytes (as specified in the decrypted header) and decrypt them into plaintext payload.
-If decryption fails, the process stops.
+2.The value `frame.message_length` should first be converted to the ciphertext length, and then that amount of data should be read and decrypted into plaintext payload.
+If decryption fails, the process stops
 3. deserialize plaintext payload into stratum message given by `frame.extension_type` and `frame.message_type` or fail

 #### Encrypted stratum message frame layout
 ```